Begin your mornings this fall with these easy Pumpkin Scones topped with a simple homemade pumpkin glaze. Perfect with a cup of coffee!

 Why Are My Scones Tough?

-My favorite tool for making biscuits or scone dough quickly and easily by hand (so I don’t have to lug out my food processor) is this OXO bladed pastry blender.
+My favorite tool for making biscuit or scone dough quickly and easily by hand (so I don’t have to lug out my food processor) is this OXO bladed pastry blender.

 Do I Have to Use Buttermilk in Pumpkin Scones?

-If you don’t have access to buttermilk, heavy cream will work in these pumpkin scones as well.
-Just know that using heavy cream will affect the final texture and flavor of your Pumpkin Scones.
+- If you don’t have access to buttermilk, heavy cream will work instead – but note that using heavy cream will affect the texture and flavor of your Pumpkin Scones.

 How to Make Scones Ahead of Time